firasuke/awesome/README.md

 ensuring Init Freedom
 - [GoboLinux](https://gobolinux.org/): An alternative Linux distribution that redefines the entire filesystem hierarchy
+- [Hadron](https://hadron-linux.io/): A minimal, upstream-aligned Linux
+distribution built from scratch with musl, systemd, vanilla kernels and no package manager designed for predictable cloud and edge environments
 - [Heads](https://osresearch.net/): A minimal Linux that runs as a coreboot or LinuxBoot ROM payload to provide a secure, flexible boot environment for laptops, workstations and servers